Shereen Cutkelvin: Early and personal life

 Cutkelvin was born in Edinburgh on 2 December 1996.
 Raised in Lanark, South Lanarkshire, she is of British and Belizean descent.
-She has five siblings, as well as being the granddaughter of Barbra Lennon, the second cousin of John Lennon.
+She has five siblings, as well as being the granddaughter of Barbara Lennon, the second cousin of John Lennon.
 Cutkelvin has mentioned that she feels she was "born in the wrong generation" and has expressed her love for Motown and soulful music, including Diana Ross and the Temptations.

 In 2017, Cutkelvin began a relationship with The X Factor co-star Jamaal Shurland of Rak-Su.
 The couple announced their engagement in 2025.

 Career

 2013–2021: Neon Jungle and the Cutkelvins

 Cutkelvin posted music videos on YouTube, from which she was discovered and invited to audition for Neon Jungle by RCA Records.
 She got the call to confirm her place in the group in February 2013 on her way back to her home in Scotland.
 She moved to London to be in Neon Jungle, with the group recording material that same month.
 In August 2013, Neon Jungle released their debut single "Trouble", which entered the UK Singles Chart at number 12 and reached the top 10 on the US Billboard Dance/Electronic Digital Songs chart.
 Neon Jungle's second single, "Braveheart", was released in the UK in January 2014 and peaked at number four on the UK Singles Chart.

 Neon Jungle's third single, "Welcome to the Jungle", debuted at number seven.
 The same month, they were signed to RCA Records in the United States.
 Their debut album, Welcome to the Jungle, was released in July 2014.
 The group's contract with RCA Records was terminated in May 2015, but Cutkelvin stated that they were searching for a new label, writing new material and continuing to perform live.
 In July 2015, Neon Jungle announced via social media that they were disbanding.

 In 2017, Cutkelvin and two of her brothers, Jay and Kyle, auditioned for the fourteenth series of The X Factor as a group, the Cutkelvins.
-Alongside the group, they reached the semi-finals of the series and performed on the The X Factor live tour in 2018 across the UK and Ireland.
+Alongside the group, they reached the semi-finals of the series and performed on The X Factor live tour in 2018 across the UK and Ireland.
 They released music as a group until 2021.
 In 2019, Cutkelvin, alongide Jay, appeared on Black & Scottish, a programme on STV about their experiences being Black and Scottish.
 They delivered a spoken word piece about their pride to be Black.
 In 2020, Cutkelvin began co-hosting BBC Introducing on BBC Radio Scotland.